sagemath/trac_to_gh/Issue 9174.md

 # Issue 9174: cygwin: robert miller's 2-descent is completely broken on cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9174

 Original creator: was